prostasia/rocketchatcsam/README.md

 ![App Details](doc/appDetails.png)

 In `API Subscription Key` you have to enter your api key - the service will not be active without the key.
+This corresponds to the *primary key* received during the PhotoDNA registration.

 In `CSEM Quarantine Target Channel` you have to provide the link to a channel where quarantined messages will move to.
 Please be sure to have this channel created like shown in the following image: